Deeply virtual Compton scattering in the tensor-pomeron approach: Introduction

 DVCS is a prime playground for the application of the generalized parton-distribution (GPD) concept based on perturbative QCD (pQCD), cf.~\cite{Diehl:2003ny} for a review.
 However, for small values of Bjorken $x$ the application of pQCD concepts faces the problem that the effective expansion parameter is there $\alpha_{s} \ln(1/x)$ which is large for small $x$.
-More phenomenological models are then frequently used, based e.g. on the color-dipole approach or the Regge approach.
+More phenomenological models are then frequently used, based e.g. on the colour-dipole approach or the Regge approach.
 In our present work we use the latter approach where the scattering is described using exchange objects.
 For high energies $W$ the pomeron will be the most important exchange object.
-For general reviews of pomeron physics see, e.g., \cite{Donnachie:2002en,Caneschi}.
+For general reviews of pomeron physics see, e.g., \cite{Collins:1977,Caneschi,Donnachie:2002en}.
 Applications of Regge theory to DVCS have been given in \cite{Capua:2006ij,Fazio:2013hza} and we shall comment on these papers below.
-In our work we shall use the model of \cite{Britzger:2019lvc} comprising a soft and a hard pomeron which couple to particles like symmetric spin 2 tensors.
-It was shown in \cite{Britzger:2019lvc} that a vector nature of these couplings is excluded.
-In \cite{Ewerz:2016onn} it was shown that scalar couplings of the pomeron can be excluded through the experimental results of \cite{Adamczyk:2012kn}.
-For some remarks on the history of tensor-pomeron concepts and corresponding references see \cite{Ewerz:2016onn}.

 In the following we shall use the tensor-pomeron model as introduced for soft high-energy reactions in \cite{Ewerz:2013kda} and extended to hard reactions in \cite{Britzger:2019lvc}.
 The soft and hard pomeron and the charge-conjugation $C = +1$ reggeons ($\Reg_{+} = f_{2 \Reg}, a_{2 \Reg}$) are described as effective rank-2 symmetric tensor exchanges, the odderon and the $C = -1$ reggeons ($\Reg_{-} = \rho_{\Reg}, \omega_{\Reg}$) are described as effective vector exchanges.
 Applications of this tensor-pomeron concept were given for photoproduction of pion pairs in \cite{Bolz:2014mya}, for a number of exclusive central-production reactions, see for instance \cite{Lebiedowicz:2013ika,Lebiedowicz:2014bea, Lebiedowicz:2016ioh, Lebiedowicz:2019boz,Lebiedowicz:2019jru,Lebiedowicz:2020yre}, and for soft-photon radiation (bremsstrahlung) in hadronic collisions \cite{Lebiedowicz:2021byo,Lebiedowicz:2022nnn}.
+For some remarks on the history of tensor-pomeron concepts and corresponding references see \cite{Ewerz:2016onn}.